paldepind/functionize/README.md

 * Make it easy and concise to convert any library into one that adheres to the above criteria as much as possible.
 * Facilitate sharing and reuse of such library conversions.
-* Take the conversion burden of other functional libraries making them more focused in scope.
+* Take the conversion burden of other functional libraries, making them more focused in scope.

+# How it works

+functionize tries to be as unfancy as possible.
+And instead of writing actual configuration you pass the library to be transformed through a series of composed functions.
+This achieves simplicity and flexibility.

 # Examples